North Carolina CAM Reconciliation Compliance Guide for Landlords

 North Carolina CAM Context

 North Carolina conducts county-level revaluations on 4-8 year cycles depending on the county.
-Charlotte and Raleigh-Durham are primary commercial markets experiencing rapid growth.
+Charlotte and Raleigh-Durham are the primary commercial markets and both are growing quickly.

 Validate Your North Carolina Reconciliations